How to grow a wildlife- friendly vegetable garden

-There isn’t any scientific evidence why companion planting works, but it is used widely with some success.
+There isn’t any scientific evidence about why companion planting works, but it is used with some success.
 The principle is that certain plants either attract insects away from your crops or actually deter them.
-Marigolds are widely used to counter eel worms and, at very least, perk up the look of your vegetable patch!
+Marigolds are widely used to counter eel worms and, at very least, brighten up the look of your vegetable patch!

 Keep an eye out for caterpillars, aphids, slugs and other veg chompers and hand pick what the birds and hedgehogs don’t get first.

-Using horticultural fleece to cover newly planted veg helps prevent pest attack, but while it is a non-toxic means of control, it does exclude the pests which would feed the more welcome visitors.
-Compensate by providing plenty of other food opportunities for their predators.
+Using horticultural fleece to cover newly planted veg helps prevent pest attack, but while it is a non-toxic means of control, it does exclude the pests which would feed the more welcome visitors to your garden.
+Compensate by providing plenty of other food opportunities elsewhere in your garden.